-The cost of the raw materials is the primary factor that determines the final price of PCBs.
+The cost of raw materials is the primary factor that determines the final price of PCBs.
 When understanding the cost of manufacturing, it is critical that we consider the layers of a PCB, the material used in manufacturing it and the size of the PCB.

 Gold, nickel, copper, silver, fiberglass, lead, epoxy resin, and a variety of chemicals are some of the materials that must be used in manufacturing PCBs.
-You also need to estimate the number of the components that need to be assembled.
+You also need to estimate the number of components that need to be assembled.

 Double-sided PCBs use more solder and requires that you make use of the SMT machine programming.
 These requirements increase the cost of these PCBs.
 Similarly, manufacturing multi-layered PCB is more costly than the production of double-sided PCB.